 Conclusion

 Picking a family vacation spot?
-It's gotta be just right to make those memories that stick.
+It's got to be just right to make those memories that stick.
 The places I mentioned?
-They're kinda like a mix-and-match of fun stuff, learning new things, and just chilling out.
+They're kind of like a mix and match of fun stuff, learning new things, and just chilling out.
 That way, everyone from the little ones to Grandma gets something cool out of the trip.

 So, how do you nail that choice?

-* ***What's everyone into?*** This is the big one.
-If your teenager is all about video games and your youngest is into animals, you need a spot that kinda covers both bases.
+• What's everyone into?
+This is the big one.
+If your teenager is all about video games and your youngest is into animals, you need a spot that kind of covers both bases.
 Maybe a city with a cool zoo and some arcades or escape rooms.
 Talking to everyone beforehand is key, so everyone ends up happy.